 6. Product analytics

-Your product is released to the world, but the work does not end here!
+You’ve released your product, but the work does not end here!
 Every release stage offers an opportunity to learn from users and incorporate this new information into a more focused product or feature.
-It is thus important to make sure proper analytical frameworks and measures have been put in place so connection, causations and correlations can be easily understood, visualized and utilized.
+It is thus important to put analytical frameworks and measures in place.
+Then you can easily understand, visualise, and act on any connections, causations and correlations you discover.

 With pmo365, your team can tap into the power of Microsoft Power Platform and Power BI to connect nearly any external data source and provide diagnostic analytical reports in a user-friendly interface.